techcto/quickstart-solodev-eks/pages/deploy-eks.md

 <b>Prerequisites:</b> These instructions presume you already have installed <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/">kubectl</a>, <a href="https://aws.amazon.com/cli/">aws cli</a>, <a href="https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html">aws-iam-authenticator</a>, <a href="https://stedolan.github.io/jq/">jq</a> (<a href="https://chocolatey.org/packages/jq">windows install instructions</a>), and <a href="https://github.com/helm/helm">kubernetes-helm</a>.

-Access and download the <a href="https://github.com/techcto/quickstart-solodev-dcx/blob/master/eks/bin/kcmd.sh">Solodev DCX custom kcmd.sh script</a>.
+Access and download the <a href="https://github.com/techcto/quickstart-solodev-eks/blob/master/scripts/kcmd.sh">Solodev EKS custom kcmd.sh script</a>.
 Place the shell script inside a directory you will use to access your Kubernetes cluster.

 Modify lines 8-9.
 The values will correspond to your stack's output.